 For over 55 years, Bianchi has been an industry leader in designing and manufacturing leather holsters, pouches and accessories.
 Leather itself is warm, natural and attractive, and as such, investing some care and attention will preserve the beauty and timelessness of your leather holster.
-Some basic steps when caring, cleaning and storing your Bianchi Gunleather® will extend its life and bring a richness to this organic material.
+Taking a few basic steps when cleaning and storing your Bianchi Gunleather® will extend its life and bring a richness to this organic material.

 Wipe down your leather products with a clean dry cloth after every use.
 A gentle cleansing with warm water and glycerin soap can be done if the leather becomes soiled.
 Brush on with a soft-bristled toothbrush, rinse and pad the leather with a dry cloth until it remains just slightly damp.
 Allow the product to air dry the rest of the way.